-Managing residential communities comes with the great responsibility of organizing the abundance of work orders sent your way.
+Managing communities comes with the great responsibility of organizing work orders that come your way.
 Your ability to keep detailed records and communicate with your community members in a timely manner makes a big difference in maintaining a happy, clean, and safe environment.
 In our last blog post, we highlighted five best practices to streamline your work order lifecycle process and pipeline.
 Investment requires a great deal of research, resources, and time.
-Therefore, in the second part of our Work Order Management series, we highlight the benefits of investing in a software system that will help you keep workflows organized.
+In this blog post, you’ll learn about the benefits that an HOA work order software provides to your team.

 One platform to organize all work order information